365lyf/PCFControls/README.md

 * Number Button Selector (a simple incrementor that has plus/minus buttons)
 * Countdown Timer (a simple countdown timer showing days/hours/minutes/seconds until date)
 * Keybinding Example (allows you to create a keyboard shortcut, and assign an action to it)
+* Progress Bar (takes a percentage value and represents this as a progress bar)

 # To Build
 Set up your environment as per the following DOCS article: